 All equipment that could carry lice or nits must be washed as well.
 Blankets and washable equipment can be laundered and dried with high heat, or boiled.
 When using powder, it's important to get work the powder right down to the horse's skin.
 Wear gloves and a dust mask to avoid contact with the chemicals.

 If chicken lice are the problem, the chickens and the horses should be kept separately, and the area cleaned well.
 Treatment may have to be done several times to kill all the lice and you may want to treat horses that don't appear affected so that no lice ‘jump ship'.
 Natural treatments include oils, which are thought to suffocate the nits and lice, and sulfur, which is dusted on and worked into the hair.
 Sulfur repels the lice, but doesn't kill them, so the treatment needs to be done very frequently.
 Your veterinarian is your best resource for tackling lice problems.

 During the winter months when the horse has a long coat, brush frequently to remove dander and check under blankets frequently.
 If you bring a new horse home, it should be kept separate to see if there are any problems that might get passed on to the resident herd.
-It's a good idea that each horse has their own brushes and equipment because shared grooming tools and blankets can spread many skin problems like lice, ringworm
+It's a good idea that each horse has their own brushes and equipment because shared grooming tools and blankets can spread many skin problems like lice, ringworm and mange.